SCENIC BUS RIDES

 The bus meanders its way along the coast road almost all the way to Pak Tam Chung where there is a holiday camp and country park visitor centre and this is also a popular spot for barbecues.
 The road beyond Pak Tam Chung is restricted to authorised vehicles only and the entry barrier is lifted to allow the bus through.
 Shortly the bus will turn off to the left (the road ahead leads to the huge High Island Reservoir) and passes close to the Lady MacLehose Holiday Village which is a residential and day recreational centre named after the wife of a former governor of Hong Kong.
 The road twists and turns and climbs between steep sided forested hills with waterfalls and occasionally cattle straying on to the road before reaching Pak Tam Au where there is a rest area and barbecue area.
 From Pak Tam Au the bus gradually starts its descent to Wong Shek and breathtaking views of the bays and surrounding hills appear before the bus finally arrives at Wong Shek Pier.

-The journey time from Sai Kung to Wong Shek Pier is 30 minutes.
+The journey time from Sai Kung to Wong Shek Pier is about 30 minutes.

 Next to the bus terminus is a picnic and barbecue area where you can relax and enjoy the scenery.
 The area is usually very quiet and peaceful on weekdays although parties of schoolchildren do sometimes frequent the barbecue area.
 The pier is served by ferry services to several islands and coastal villages around the country park and it’s common to see supplies being loaded and unloaded and locals using the connecting bus services to visit Sai Kung, the nearest town.
 A major reconstruction and modernisation of the pier was completed in early 2007 and a second public pier, Sai Kung New Public Pier opened in 2009.

 Apart from small fishing boats the bay is often colourfully occupied by lots of sailing dinghies and canoes from The Jockey Club Watersports Centre which is right next to the barbecue area.
 There is a refreshment kiosk at the centre although the weekday opening times seem a bit hit and miss.
 This is also a popular area for both casual walking and more serious hiking.
 There is a family walk and a tree walk (the routes are indicated on information boards) and its well worth taking the opportunity to use these to explore the area a little further.
 The higher you get the better the views are.
 Although Pak Tam Au and Pak Tam Chung are more popular starting and finishing points for hikes there are paths from Wong Shek which soon connect to the MacLehose Trail and lead to Hong Kong’s most beautiful beaches at Tai Long Wan.